junglok/tem-docs/docs/service/modules.md

 ## Overview

-The Environment Modules (Lmod) is a tool to help users manage their Unix or Linux shell environment, by allowing groups of related environment-variable settings to be made or removed dynamically.
+Environment Modules (Lmod) is a tool that helps users manage their Unix or Linux shell environment by dynamically adding or removing groups of related environment-variable settings.

-Lmod is a Lua-based module system that easily handles the MODULEPATH hierarchical problem.
-Lmod provide a convenient way to dynamically change the users’ environment through modulefiles.
+Lmod is a Lua-based module system that handles the MODULEPATH hierarchy problem.
+It provides a convenient way to dynamically change your environment through modulefiles.

-This includes easily adding or removing directories to the PATH environment variable.
-Modulefiles for library packages provide environment variables that specify where the library and header files can be found.
+This includes easily adding or removing directories from the PATH environment variable.
+Modulefiles for library packages set environment variables that specify where the library and header files can be found.

 ## Listing the loaded modules

-* To list all the modules already loaded by the user
+* To list all the modules the user has already loaded:

 === ":material-powershell: Command"